wp-plugins/simple-g-1-plusone/readme.txt

 === Simple Google +1 Button ===
 Contributors: bainternet
 Donate link:http://en.bainternet.info/donations
-Tags: google +1, plus one, plus 1, button, google button Requires at least: 2.9.2
+Tags: google +1, plus one, plus 1, button, google button, share button Requires at least: 2.9.2
 Tested up to: 3.1.3
-Stable tag: 1.1
+Stable tag: 1.2

 This Plugin lets you add the new Google +1 button to your site or blog.

 == Description ==

-This Plugin lets you add the new Google +1 button to your site or blog.
+This Plugin lets you add the new Google +1 button to your site or blog automatically in your posts or pages.

 Main features:

 *	Automatically button to posts, pages.
 *	Easy configuration screen to show/hide count, select size , language and more.
 *	Use as shortcode.
 *	Use as template tag.
 *	Use in widgets.

 any Feedback is Welcome.